-9.3 Items which members may wish to have included on the agenda, will be submitted to the General Secretary, at least six months before the opening of the General Assembly.

-9.3.1 The General Secretary will circulate the official agenda at least three months before the opening of the General Assembly.

-9. 3.
-2 The agenda for the General Assembly (other than Extraordinary General Assemblies) must include the following items:

-a) Formal opening by the President;

-b) Chairman's opening remarks;

-c) Statement of the list of members having a vote at the General Assembly and the first roll-call;

-d) Adoption of the agenda;

-e) Confirmation of the minutes of the previous General Assembly and of the decisions made by the Directing Committee;

-f) Any matters arising from the minutes of the previous General Assembly, if not on the published official agenda;

-g) Reports from the Chairman, General Secretary, and General Treasurer;

-h) Reports from the Senior Council and the Technical Council;

-i) New membership applications;

-- j) Items requiring a vote submitted by individual members; - k) Items presented for information; - l) Auditing Committee's report; - m) Approval of Treasurer's report, balance sheet and accounts; - n) Approval of the general budget for the following four years, including the annual membership fee;
+- 9.3 Items which Full Members may wish to have included on the agenda, will be submitted to the General Secretary, at least six months before the opening of the General Assembly. - 9.3.1 The General Secretary will circulate the official agenda at least three months before the opening of the General Assembly. - 9.3.2 The agenda for the General Assembly (other than Extraordinary General Assemblies) must include the following items: - a) Formal opening by the President; - b) Chairman's opening remarks; - c) Statement of the list of Full Members having a vote at the General Assembly and the first roll-call; - d) Adoption of the agenda; - e) Confirmation of the minutes of the previous General Assembly and of the decisions made by the Directing Committee; - f) Any matters arising from the minutes of the previous General Assembly, if not on the published official agenda; - g) Reports from the Chairman, General Secretary, and General Treasurer; - h) Reports from the Senior Council and the Technical Council; - i) New Membership applications; - j) Items requiring a vote submitted by individual Full Members; - k) Items presented for information; - 1) Auditing Committee's report; - m) Approval of Treasurer's report, balance sheet and accounts; - n) Approval of the general budget for the following four years, including the annual Membership fee; - o) Elections;

-o) Elections;

-p) Appointments by the IAF President;
+- p) Appointments by the IAF President;

-q) Decisions on the date and place of the next General Assembly;
+- q) Decisions on the date and place of the next General Assembly;

-r) Any other business;
+- r) Any other business;

-s) Chairman's closing remarks;
+- s) Chairman's closing remarks;

-t) Formal closing by the President.
+- t) Formal closing by the President.